Computer Science - School of Engineering

 Computer Science (CMPBD) Educational Objectives

-The program educational objectives of the Penn State Behrend Computer Science Program are to produce graduates who, within a few years after graduation, are able to:
+The program educational objectives of the Penn State Behrend Computer Science Program are to produce graduates who, within three to five years after graduation, are able to:

-A. be employed in industry, government or entrepreneurial endeavors to demonstrate professional advancement through significant technical achievements, expanded leadership responsibility.
+A. Be employed in industry, government, or entrepreneurial endeavors to demonstrate professional advancement through significant technical achievements and expanded leadership responsibility;

-B. progress through advanced degree or certificate programs in science, engineering, business, and other professionally related fields.
+C. Progress through advanced degree or certificate programs in computing, science, engineering, business, and other professionally related fields.

 Graduates of the program are expected to demonstrate: